YizeZhang/Net_Diff/README.md

    2. Fix bug of reading RINEX observation data when clock offset is larger than 0.01 s

-   3. Fix bug of BeiDou satellite type classification
+   3. Fix bug of BDS satellite type classification

+   4. Change BDS maximum satellite PRN to 38

-   4. Change QZSS PCO when using gbm products
+   5. Change QZSS PCO when using gbm products

-   5. Fix bug of ionosphere output
+   6. Fix bug of ionosphere output